coreui/coreui-free-bootstrap-admin-template/.github/CONTRIBUTING.md

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` or development branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.

 3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.
 [This JS Bin](http://jsbin.com/lefey/1/edit?html,output) is a helpful template.